Legality of polygamy

 The legal status of polygamy varies widely around the world.
-Polygyny is legal in 58 out of nearly 200 sovereign states, the vast majority of them being Muslim-majority countries.
-Polygyny is illegal in virtually every country but it’s not prohibited in Islam.
-In several non-Muslim countries in Sub-Saharan Africa and Asia, including India, Philippines, and Singapore, polygyny is only permitted among the Muslim population.
+Polygamy is legal in 58 out of nearly 200 sovereign states, the vast majority of them being Muslim-majority countries.
 Some countries that permit polygamy have restrictions, such as requiring the first wife to give her consent.

 In countries that ban polygamy, the offence is commonly called bigamy, though the penalty varies between jurisdictions.
 In some countries where polygamy is illegal, the prohibition is not enforced.